YottaDB/YDBDoc/ProgGuide/devcycle.rst

 Auto-ZLINK compiles under the first two circumstances, but can never encounter the last one.

-When a command refers to an M routine that is not part of the current image, YottaDB/GT.M automatically attempts to ZLINK and, if necessary, compile that routine.
-In Direct Mode, the most common method to invoke the compiler through an auto-ZLINK is to enter DO ^routinename at the GTM> or YDB> prompt.
-When the current image does not contain the routine, YottaDB/GT.M does the following:
+When a command refers to an M routine that is not part of the current image, YottaDB automatically attempts to ZLINK and, if necessary, compile that routine.
+In Direct Mode, the most common method to invoke the compiler through an auto-ZLINK is to enter DO ^routinename at the YDB> prompt.
+When the current image does not contain the routine, YottaDB does the following:

 * Locates the source and object
 * Determines whether the source has been edited since it was last compiled
 * Compiles the routine, if appropriate
 * Adds the object to the image

-By using the DO command, you implicitly instruct YottaDB/GT.M to compile, link, and execute the program.
+By using the DO command, you implicitly instruct YottaDB to compile, link, and execute the program.
 With this method, you can test your routine interactively.

-For complete descriptions of ZLINK and auto-ZLINK, see Chapter 6: “Commands” .
+For complete descriptions of ZLINK and auto-ZLINK, see `Chapter 6: “Commands” <https://docs.yottadb.com/ProgrammersGuide/commands.html>`_ .

 Example:

 .. parsed-literal::
-   GTM>do ^payroll
+   YDB>do ^payroll
-   GTM>do ^taxes
+   YDB>do ^taxes

-This uses the M DO command to invoke the YottaDB/GT.M compiler implicitly from the YDB> or GTM> prompt if the routine requires new object code.
+This uses the M DO command to invoke the YottaDB compiler implicitly from the YDB> prompt if the routine requires new object code.
 When the compiler runs, it produces two object module files, payroll.o and taxes.o.

 If you receive error messages from the compilation, you may fix them immediately by returning to the editor and correcting the source.
-By default, the YottaDB/GT.M compiler operates in "compile-as-written" mode, and produces object code even when a routine contains syntax errors.
+By default, the YottaDB compiler operates in "compile-as-written" mode, and produces object code even when a routine contains syntax errors.
 This code includes all lines that are correct and all commands on a line with an error, up to the error.
 Therefore, you may decide to tailor the debugging cycle by running the program without removing the syntax errors.

 .. note::
    The DO command does not add an edited routine to the current image if the image already includes a routine matching the DO argument routine name.
-When the image contains a routine, YottaDB/GT.M simply executes the routine without examining whether a more recent version of the module exists.
+When the image contains a routine, YottaDB simply executes the routine without examining whether a more recent version of the module exists.
 If you have a routine in your image, and you wish to change it, you must explicitly ZLINK that routine.

 Example:

 .. parsed-literal::
-   GTM>zlink "payroll"
+   YDB>zlink "payroll"
-   GTM>zlink "taxes.m"
+   YDB>zlink "taxes.m"

 The first ZLINK compiles payroll.m if it cannot locate payroll, or if it finds that payroll.m has a more recent date/time stamp than payroll.o.
 The second ZLINK always compiles taxes.m producing a new taxes.o.

-For more information on debugging in Direct Mode, see Chapter 4: “Operating and Debugging in Direct Mode”.
+For more information on debugging in Direct Mode, see `Chapter 4: “Operating and Debugging in Direct Mode” <https://docs.yottadb.com/ProgrammersGuide/opdebug.html>`_.

 +++++++++++++++++++++++++++++++++
 Compiling from the Shell